 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison

-After returning our audioguides, we had a few options regarding what to do next which included Cellhouse cell demonstrations (this is where you can actually experience getting locked in a cell), a talk titled something like “Murder and Obsessions”, and a talk related to the Native American occupation.
+After returning our audioguides, we had a few options regarding what to do next, which included Cellhouse cell demonstrations (where you can actually experience getting locked in a cell), a talk titled “Murder and Obsessions”, and a talk related to the Native American occupation.

-We chose to do the talk on “Murder and Obsessions” where a guide related the tale about the relationship between two prisoners that led to one murdering the other.
-It was interesting but definitely not appropriate for children with themes of murder, violence, and sexuality.
-Finally, we finished our tour with watching a short 17-minute video “Alcatraz: Stories from the Rock” before it was time to board the boat back to the dock for our pleasant 15 minute cruise back to Pier 33.
+We chose to do the talk on “Murder and Obsessions” where a guide related the story of the relationship between two prisoners that led to one murdering the other.
+It was interesting, though definitely not appropriate for children given the themes of murder, violence, and sexuality.
+Finally, we finished our tour by watching a short 17-minute video, “Alcatraz: Stories from the Rock”, before it was time to board the boat back to the dock for our pleasant 15-minute cruise back to Pier 33.

 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison